-Scanning electron microscope images of foam structures produced with different amounts of the chemical foaming agent are shown in Fig. 8. \otimes
+Scanning electron microscope images of foam structures produced with different amounts of the chemical foaming agent are shown in Fig. 8.
+(2) Mathematical models that can adequately describe the bonding of amorphous and semicrostallin

-Mathematical models that can adequately describe the bonding of amorphous and semicrystalline thermoplastics even with fiber reinforcement will be created. ☺
+Mathematical models that can adequately describe the bonding of amorphous and semicrystalline thermoplastics even with fiber reinforcement will be created. \otimes